weekwood/box-ios-sdk-v2/README.md

 6. Add the `-ObjC` linker flag.
 This is needed to load categories defined in the SDK.<br />![Add linker flag](http://box.github.io/box-ios-sdk-v2/readme-images/linker-flag.png)

 7. `#import <BoxSDK/BoxSDK.h>`

+See our [sample applications](https://github.com/box/box-ios-sdk-sample-app) for examples of integrating the V2 SDK.

 ## Quickstart